DeeDeeG/noto-color-emoji-font/README.md

 The regular version of the font installs like any other font and can be specifically selected, but Windows will default to the `Segoe UI Emoji` font for emoji characters.

-Download: https://github.com/DeeDeeG/noto-color-emoji-font/releases/download/v1.2-nougat/NotoColorEmoji-SVGinOT-1.2.zip
+Download the standard (zip) package of the desired edition, e.g.: https://github.com/DeeDeeG/noto-color-emoji-font/releases/download/v1.2-nougat/NotoColorEmoji-SVGinOT-1.2.zip

 ### Replace the default Windows emoji fonts